Stephen Adly Guirgis

-Stephen Adly Guirgis is a Pulitzer Prize Winning American playwright, screenwriter, director, and actor.
+Stephen Adly Guirgis (born 1965) is an American playwright, screenwriter, director, and actor.
 He is a member and a former co-artistic director of New York City's LAByrinth Theater Company.
-His plays have been produced both Off-Broadway and on Broadway as well as in the UK.
+His plays have been produced both Off-Broadway and on Broadway, as well as in the UK.
 His play Between Riverside and Crazy won the 2015 Pulitzer Prize for Drama.

+Life and career

-Early life
+Early years and education

-Guirgis is the son of an Egyptian father and an Irish American mother.
+Born in 1965 in Kearny, New Jersey, Guirgis is the son of an Egyptian father and an Irish American mother.
 He was raised on New York City's Upper West Side.
-He attended school in nearby Harlem and graduated from University at Albany, SUNY in 1992.
+He attended school in nearby Harlem and graduated from the University at Albany, SUNY in 1992.
 He studied theatre at HB Studio.

-Career

 Writing

-Guirgis' play Between Riverside and Crazy premiered Off-Broadway at the Atlantic Theater Company in July 2014 and closed on August 23, 2014.
-It then was produced by Second Stage Theatre, opening in previews on January 16, 2015, officially on February 11, 2015.
-Directed by Austin Pendleton, the play featured Stephen McKinley Henderson.
-The play received a nomination for the 2015 Drama League Award, Outstanding Production of a Broadway or Off-Broadway Play.
-The play won the 2015 Outer Critics Circle Award, Outstanding New Off-Broadway Play.
-The play won the 2015 New York Drama Critics Circle Award for Best Play.
-The play won the 2015 Lucille Lortel Award, Outstanding Play.

-Artists Repertory Theatre, located in Portland, Oregon, staged Between Riverside and Crazy from March 4 to April 1, 2018.
-The show is slated to have its Broadway debut on November 30th, 2022.